Remilitarisation of the Rhineland: Neurath and secret intelligence

 Baron Konstantin von Neurath in 1939.
-As Foreign Minister in 1936, Neurath played a decisive role in German decision-making that led to the remilitarization.
+As Foreign Minister in 1936, Neurath played a decisive role in German decision-making that led to the remilitarisation.

 Remilitarisation Decision

 In January 1936, Hitler accelerated his plans to remilitarise the Rhineland from 1937 to 1936.
 This decision was influenced by several factors, including France's ratification of the Franco-Soviet pact, political instability in Paris, Germany's economic challenges, and the disruption caused by the Second Italo-Abyssinian War, which weakened the Stresa Front.

-French Ambassador André François-Poncet confronted Prince Bernhard von Bülow, the State Secretary at the Auswärtiges Amt, in a January 1936 meeting, accusing Germany of planning to send troops back to the Rhineland.
+French ambassador André François-Poncet confronted Prince Bernhard von Bülow, the State Secretary at the Auswärtiges Amt, in a January 1936 meeting, accusing Germany of planning to send troops back to the Rhineland.
 However, this intelligence was not shared with Britain or France.

 Italy's Benito Mussolini, frustrated with sanctions related to Italy's Ethiopian campaign, expressed a desire for an Austro-German agreement, signaling a potential improvement in Italo-German relations.

 In February 1936, a caretaker government took charge in Paris under Albert Sarraut, but its diverse makeup resulted in decision-making paralysis.

 Hitler consulted with Joachim von Ribbentrop and Neurath in late February about potential international reactions to the Rhineland's remilitarisation.
 Ribbentrop advocated immediate action, while Neurath believed quiet diplomacy would ensure remilitarisation.

 On February 12, Hitler informed his war minister, Field Marshal Werner von Blomberg, of his intentions.
 The Chief of the General Staff, General Ludwig Beck, warned Hitler that the German Army was ill-prepared for conflict with the French Army.

 Unknown to Hitler, Eden had written to the Quai d'Orsay in mid-February, suggesting negotiations to surrender rights in the zone.
 Eden believed this would weaken France's influence in Central and Eastern Europe.

 Neurath prepared documents justifying remilitarisation as a response to the Franco-Soviet pact, advising a small troop presence to avoid a "flagrant violation" of Locarno.

-Meanwhile, Göring went to Warsaw to ask Poland to remain neutral if France decided on war in response to remilitarisation.
+Meanwhile, Herman Göring went to Warsaw to ask Poland to remain neutral if France decided on war in response to remilitarisation.

 Historians debate Hitler's decision.
 "Intentionist" historians see it as part of Hitler's world conquest plan, while "functionist" historians view it as an improvised response to economic problems in 1936.

 On February 26, the French National Assembly ratified the Franco-Soviet pact.
-On February 27, Hitler discussed remilitarisation with Göring and Goebbels, deciding it was "still somewhat too early."
+On February 27, Hitler discussed remilitarisation with Göring and Joseph Goebbels, deciding it was "still somewhat too early."

 Hitler's interview with Bertrand de Jouvenel, published on February 29, aimed to shift blame for remilitarisation onto the French government.
 Hitler finally made the decision on March 1, partly influenced by the focus on the Abyssinia Crisis due to the League's discussions on oil sanctions against Italy.